lucab/artoolkit/artoolkit/README.txt

 Prerequisites:
  *  Microsoft Visual Studio .NET 2003 or Visual Studio 6.
- *  DSVideoLib-0.0.4-win32.
+ *  DSVideoLib-0.0.8b-win32.
 Download from http://sf.net/projects/artoolkit.
  *  GLUT.
 Download from http://www.opengl.org/resources/libraries/glut.html.
- *  DirectX 9.0b or later SDK.
-If you are using VS6, you must use 9.0b as DirectX 9.0c no longer includes support for VS6.
-Download from http://msdn.microsoft.com/library/default.asp?url=/downloads/list/directx.asp.
- *  (DirectX 9.0c October 2004 or later only) DirectX SDK Extras package.
-Once downloaded and unzipped, move the "Samples" folder into the top-level of the installed SDK path.
  *  (Optional, for VRML renderer only) OpenVRML-0.14.3-win32.
 Download from http://sf.net/projects/artoolkit.

 Build steps:
 (1) Unpack the ARToolKit zip to a convenient location.
 This location will be referred to below as {ARToolKit}.
 (2) Unpack the DSVideoLib zip into {ARToolKit}.
+Make sure that the directory is named "DSVL".
-(3) Copy the files DSVideoLib.dll and DSVideoLibd.dll from {ARToolKit}\DSVideoLib\bin.vc70 into {ARToolKit}\bin.
+(3) Copy the files DSVL.dll and DSVLd.dll from {ARToolKit}\DSVL\bin into {ARToolKit}\bin.
-(4) Run the script {ARToolKit}\DSVideoLib\bin.vc70\register_filter.bat.
-(5) Install the GLUT DLL into the Windows System32 folder, and the library and headers into the VS platform SDK folders.
+(4) Install the GLUT DLL into the Windows System32 folder, and the library and headers into the VS platform SDK folders.
-(6) Run the script {ARToolKit}\Configure.win32.bat to create include/AR/config.h.
+(5) Run the script {ARToolKit}\Configure.win32.bat to create include/AR/config.h.
-(7) Open the ARToolKit.sln file (VS.NET) or ARToolkit.dsw file (VS6).
+(6) Open the ARToolKit.sln file (VS.NET) or ARToolkit.dsw file (VS6).
-(8) Open the Visual Studio search paths settings (Tools->Options->Directories for VS6, or Tools->Options->Projects->VC++ Directories for VS.NET) and add the DirectX SDK Includes\ path and the DirectX Samples\C++\DirectShow\BaseClasses\ path to the top of the search path for headers, and the DirectX SDK Lib\ path to the top of the search path for libraries.
-(9) (Optional, only if rebuilding DSVideoLib).
-Build the DirectShow base classes strmbase.lib and strmbasd.lib.
-(More information can be found at Thomas Pintarics homepage for DSVideoLib (http://www.ims.tuwien.ac.at/~thomas/dsvideolib.php)).
-(10) Build the toolkit.
+(7) Build the toolkit.

 The VRML renderering library and example (libARvrml & simpleVRML) are optional builds:
-(11) Unpack the OpenVRML zip into {ARToolKit}.
+(8) Unpack the OpenVRML zip into {ARToolKit}.
-(12) Copy js32.dll from {ARToolKit}\OpenVRML\bin into {ARToolKit}\bin.
+(9) Copy js32.dll from {ARToolKit}\OpenVRML\bin into {ARToolKit}\bin.
-(13) Enable the libARvrml and simpleVRML projects in the VS configuration manager and build.
+(10) Enable the libARvrml and simpleVRML projects in the VS configuration manager and build.

 Building on Linux / SGI Irix.